LukeShortCloud/rootpages/markdown/openstack.md

     * `container` = The network range that the LXC containers will use an IP address from.
 This is the management network that is on "br-mgmt."
     * `tunnel` = The network range for accessing network services between the "compute" and "network" nodes over the VXLAN or GRE tunnel interface.
 The tunnel network should be on "br-vxlan."
     * `storage` = The network range for accessing storage.
 This is the network that is on "br-storage."
-* `used_ips` = Lists of IP addressess that are already in use and should not be used for the container networks.
+* `used_ips` = Lists of IP addresses that are already in use and should not be used for the container networks.
 * `global_overrides`
     * `tunnel_bridge` = The interface to use for tunneling VXLAN traffic.
 This is typically "br-vxlan."
     * `management_bridge` = The interface to use for management access.
 This is typically `br-mgmt`.